Most children act out violently and aggressively. Children engage in rough play which can be dangerous especially for young children.

 Anxiety triggers the “flight or freeze” and the “fight” responses.
 In children, irritability, rather than sadness, is the hallmark of depression.

 Also, unlike common belief, ADHD is not primarily characterized by a lack of focus but rather by a tendency toward acting on impulse without thinking things through.
 If you worry that your child’s violence could result from a psychiatric issue.
 There is improvement after treatment.

 Nearly every parent has struggled to know what to do when their kid engages in violent play.
-First, remember that children’s violent behavior isn’t random.
-They can use these opportunities to instill positive values and behaviors.
+First, remember that children’s violent behaviour isn’t random.
+They can use these opportunities to instill positive values and behaviours.

 The following are potential adverse effects for violent children.